Designing Underactuated Graspers with Dynamically Variable Geometry Using Potential Energy Map Based Analysis: METHODS

 \subsubsection{Finger configuration determination}

-The static equilibrium configuration of each finger is needed in order to calculate the potential energy of the system (see \ref{sec: energyEquation}).
-The procedure for determining the finger configuration at static equilibrium is shown in Algorithm \ref{alg: fingerConfiguration} and described below.

-We cannot simply use \eqref{eq: energyMinimizationNoFriction} to find the configuration (or system potential energy) because the presence of friction implies multiple finger configurations satisfying static equilibrium.
+The static equilibrium configuration of each finger is needed in order to calculate the potential energy of the system (see Section~\ref{sec: energyEquation}).
+We cannot simply use~\eqref{eq: energy minimization no friction} to find the configuration (or system potential energy) because the presence of friction implies multiple finger configurations satisfying static equilibrium.
 Instead, we need to understand the evolution of the grasp by considering both the vector loop equations and the sign of the proximal contact force~\cite{birglen2007underactuated}.
-First, a least-squares minimization is performed on the vector loop equations for the proximal link \eqref{eq: proximalVectorLoop} and the distal link \eqref{eq: distalVectorLoop}.
-If no solution is found, then the object is not reachable.
-Next, the sign of the proximal contact force, $f_1$ is investigated using \eqref{eq: normalContactProximal} and \eqref{eq: normalContactDistal}.
-It is necessary to evaluate \eqref{eq: normalContactProximal} for $|\mu| \leq \mu_s$ as shown in \eqref{eq: case_1} - \eqref{eq: case_3}.
-Given a solution to both \eqref{eq: proximalVectorLoop} and \eqref{eq: distalVectorLoop} static equilibrium is achieved if $f_1$ is strictly positive (case \eqref{eq: case_1}), or if we can achieve $f_1 = 0$ with $|\mu| < \mu_s$ since we have sticking (case \eqref{eq: case_3}).
-If $f_1$ is strictly negative (case \eqref{eq: case_2}), then the contact point will slide toward the tip of the distal link until static equilibrium is reached or the object is ejected.
-A solution to only \eqref{eq: proximalVectorLoop} implies the proximal link is contacting the object and the distal link has reached its joint limit, thus the sign of $f_1$ does not need to be investigated.
-If only \eqref{eq: distalVectorLoop} is satisfied then only the distal link is able to contact the object.
-Again, cases \eqref{eq: case_1} and \eqref{eq: case_3} imply static equilibrium has been achieved, while case \eqref{eq: case_2} implies reconfiguration.
+First, a least-squares minimization is performed on the vector loop equations for the proximal link~\eqref{eq: proximal vector loop} and the distal link~\eqref{eq: distal vector loop}.
+If no solution is found for~\eqref{eq: proximal vector loop} and~\eqref{eq: distal vector loop}, then the part is not reachable.

+Next, the sign of the proximal contact force, $F_1$ is investigated using~\eqref{eq: normal contact proximal link} and~\eqref{eq: normal contact distal link}.
+It is necessary to evaluate~\eqref{eq: normal contact proximal link} for $|\mu| \leq \mu_s$ as shown in~\eqref{eq: case 1} -~\eqref{eq: case 3}, since the magnitude of the tangential force on the distal link must be less than or equal to $\mu_s F_2$.
+Given a solution to both~\eqref{eq: proximal vector loop} and~\eqref{eq: distal vector loop} static equilibrium is achieved if $F_1$ is strictly positive (case~\eqref{eq: case 1}), or if we can achieve $F_1 = 0$ with $|\mu| < \mu_s$ since we have sticking (case~\eqref{eq: case 3}).
+If $F_1$ is strictly negative (case~\eqref{eq: case 2}), then the contact point will slide toward the tip of the distal link until static equilibrium is reached or the part is ejected.

+A solution to only~\eqref{eq: proximal vector loop} implies the proximal link is contacting the part and the distal link has reached its joint limit, thus the sign of $F_1$ does not need to be investigated.
+If only~\eqref{eq: distal vector loop} is satisfied, then only the distal link is able to contact the part.
+Then cases~\eqref{eq: case 1} and~\eqref{eq: case 3} imply static equilibrium has been achieved, while case~\eqref{eq: case 2} implies reconfiguration.